Ivars Kalniņš

 Ivars Edmunds Kalniņš (born 1 August 1948) is a Latvian film and television actor.
+People's Artist of the Latvian Soviet Socialist Republic (1987).
 He graduated in 1974 from the Jāzeps Vītols Theatre Department of the Latvian Conservatory.
 He had already started acting however in 1972 at the Artistic Academic Theatre of J. Rainis.
 Kalniņš has performed in both Latvian language and Russian language films and television shows.